Thomas Blount (statesman): Military service

 In 1777 at the age of 16, Blount entered the Continental Army's 5th North Carolina Regiment during the American Revolutionary War.
 He served as a lieutenant under Captain Benjamin Stedman.
 He was dropped from the rolls in January 1778, since he was captured during the conflicts (most likely the Battle of Germantown).
 He was among those prisoners of war shipped to England for detention.
 In 1780, he was back in North Carolina and served as Adjutant General to Major General Richard Caswell in the North Carolina militia.

 Political career

-He served as a representative from the North Carolina in the United States House of Representatives: